stffrdhrn/stffrdhrn.github.io/_drafts/tls.md

 2019-11-29-relocs %})*

 In the last article we covered ELF Binary internals and how relocation entries are used to during link time to allow our programs to access symbols (variables).
-However, what if we want a different variable instance for each thread, as is requested with the thread local `__thread` prefix?
-This is where thread local storage (TLS) data structures and access models come in.
+However, what if we want a different variable instance for each thread?
+This is where thread local storage (TLS) comes in.

-In this article we will discuss how Thread Local Storage works.
+In this article we will discuss how TLS works.
 Our outline:

  - TLS Sections
  - TLS data structures